Skip to main content

 Once complete, the inspector will create a comprehensive written assessment that usually includes:

-• A section that lists baseline details about the house, like its construction date, square footage, and home type
+• The basics, like construction date, square footage and home type

 Can a home inspection affect the sale?

-• Giving a repair credit based on quotes from a contractor
+• Give a repair credit based on contractor quotes

-• Renegotiating the sale price and sell as-is
+• Renegotiate the sale price and sell as-is

-• Trading and bartering furniture or appliances to sweeten the deal
+• Offer furniture or appliances to sweeten the deal

-• Or, in the worst-case scenario, cancelling the contract altogether
+• In the worst-case scenario, cancel the contract altogether

 How to prepare for a home inspection

-As a seller, here’s a helpful checklist to follow:
+As a seller, here's a checklist to follow ahead of an inspection:

-3. Check your roof and AC or furnace filters.
+• Check your roof and AC or furnace filters

-4. Replace lightbulbs, check all pilot lights, and ensure the fuse box is labeled correctly.
+• Check all lights and ensure the fuse box is labeled correctly

 How much does a home inspection cost?